Charlie Haden: 2000–2014

-Awards:
+Awards

 In 2012, Haden was a recipient of the NEA Jazz Masters Award.

 In 2013, Haden received the Grammy Lifetime Achievement Award.

 In 2014, Haden was bestowed the Chevalier de l'Ordre des Arts et des Lettres by the French Ministry of Culture.

-A posthumous ceremony in his honor took place at the French Cultural Services in January 2015, in NYC where his wife Ruth was presented with the medal.
+A posthumous ceremony in his honor took place in New York City in 2015, where his widow Ruth was presented with the medal.